Vxtzq/qwen-scrape/README.md

 A local OpenAI-compatible API bridge that allows AI coding agents (Cline, Roo Code, Continue.dev, Cursor, and custom Python agents) to use Qwen Studio models through a local network endpoint.

-The bridge exposes an OpenAI-style API (`/v1/chat/completions`, `/v1/models`) and forwards requests to Qwen Studio by controlling an authenticated browser session via lightweight DOM/Network automation.
+The bridge exposes an OpenAI-style API (`/v1/chat/completions`, `/v1/models`) and forwards requests to Qwen Studio by controlling an authenticated browser session through lightweight DOM and network automation.

 ## Features